layerml/credit-score/README.md

 layer clone https://github.com/layerml/empty
 ```

-This repo contains a Layer project that you can quickly use to boostrap your machine learning projects.
+This repo contains a Layer project that you can quickly use to bootstrap your machine learning projects.

-Note: Use either Python or SQL featuresets template.
+**Note:** Use either Python or SQL featuresets template.
 Layer does not support multiple language featuresets at the moment.

 The empty Layer Project has the following files: